From SQL Injection to Shell

 Using this information, we can force the database to perform a function or to send us information:

-In order to perform this, we are going to need to replace one of the values in the previous statement (UNION SELECT 1,2,3) by the function we want to run in order to retrieve the result in the response.
+In order to perform this, we will need to replace one of the values in the previous statement (UNION SELECT 1,2,3) by the function we want to run in order to retrieve the result in the response.

 You can for example access the following URL's to retrieve this information:

 We are now able to retrieve information from the database and retrieve arbitrary content.
-In order to retrieve information related to the current application, we are going to need:
+In order to retrieve information related to the current application, we will need:

 MySQL provides tables containing meta-information about the database, tables and columns available since the version 5 of MySQL.
 We are going to use these tables to retrieve the information we need to build the final request.
 These tables are stored in the database information_schema.